jensenwid/ea-capstone-2022/README.md

 Installation instructions to install Python and required Python packages can be found here: https://www.earthdatascience.org/courses/intro-to-earth-data-science/python-code-fundamentals/use-python-packages/

+Other supporting packages for import are listed at the top of the workflow and can be exectuted prior to the main code.

 # Data
 The following data sources have been used in this analysis and can be followed to reproduce similar workflows.